How to Choose a Volunteer Abroad Program

 Simple Decision Checklist

-Is the role clear?
-The program explains what volunteers usually do and what they should not expect to do.
+• Is the role clear?
+You should know what volunteers usually do and what they should not expect to do.

-Is support clear?
-You know who supports you locally and how to contact them.
+• Is support clear?
+You should know who supports you locally and how to contact them.

-Are costs clear?
-The provider explains inclusions, exclusions and likely extra costs.
+• Are costs clear?
+You should understand inclusions, exclusions and likely extra costs.

-Is the project suitable?
-The role fits your experience, age, confidence and travel goals.
+• Is the project suitable?
+The role should fit your experience, age, confidence and travel goals.

-Are claims realistic?
-The program avoids exaggerated promises and explains expectations honestly.
+• Are claims realistic?
+The program should avoid exaggerated promises and explain expectations honestly.

 FAQ